Haptoglobin

 What is a Haptoglobin (HP) Test?

-Step One.
-Access and Download the Template
+Step 1: Access the template

-Before having your patient undergo the test, it’s best to interview them regarding their symptoms, assess their condition, or perform a physical examination to determine if the haptoglobin test is the appropriate assessment.
+Before having your patient undergo the test, it's best to interview them regarding their symptoms, assess their condition, or perform a physical examination to determine if the test is the appropriate assessment.
 If it is, you may fill out the request form section of the template.

-Step Three.
-Collect the Sample
+Step 3: Collect the blood sample

-Remind your patient to bring the filled-out request form to the laboratory to prove that you requested the haptoglobin test.
+Remind your patient to bring the filled-out request form to the laboratory to prove that you requested the Haptoglobin Test.
 Only then will the practitioner in charge collect a sample to analyze.

-Step Four.
-Analyze and Interpret the Results
+Step 4: Analyze and interpret the results

-Step Five.
-Store the Template Securely
+Step 5: Store the template securely

 When would you use this test?